nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/manipulate-documents.md

 *   Follow the `delete` transition to put a document in the `deleted` state.
 *   Follow the `undelete` transition to restore a document to the `project` state.

-Then it is up to you to make sure your queries will not retrieve documents in the `deleted` state!
+Then it is up to you to make sure your queries will not retrieve documents in the `deleted` state.

-##### Practice - Document Deletion
+### Practice - Document Deletion

 **Trash Management**